Anirudh-A-V/ConnectU/README.md

 - View a list of mutual friends between users.
 A mutual friend is a user who is a friend of two other users who may or may not know each other.

 ## Solution
-A social media application is a web app which requires a lot of interactivity and spontaneous ressponses from the server.
+A social media application is a web app which requires a lot of interactivity and spontaneous responses from the server.
 The code for such a website should be optimized to ensure maximum performance.
 The tech stacks that I used are :

 |Library/Framework|As|Reason|
 |-----------------|------|---------|